jpjpjp/sms-notifier/readme.md

 <li>REACT_APP_OAUTH_CALLBACK -- provided by Auth0 durig the setup
 <li>REACT_APP_OAUTH_CLIENT_ID -- provided by Auth0 durig the setup
 </ul>
+All four of these environment variables are used by the react client code.
+The REACT_APP_OAUTH_DOMAIN and the REACT_APP_OAUTH_AUDIENCE are also used by the server.
+If you use the dotenv library to set environment variables make sure to set these in both the project root and the client subdirectory.

 Note that all auth0 code is localized to <a href='./client/src/auth.js'>auth.js</a>.
 It should be possible to create a new module to use a identity provider.<br>

 Prior to running the applciation, the Auth0 owner needs to set up at least one user in the Auth0 system so that they can login to the sms-notifier app.